nostopgmaming17/luapack/README.md

 # Lua Packer
+a lua bundler and minifier fully coded in lua designed for simplicity, lightweight usage and ease of use

+a simple straightforward application to bundle many lua files together into one

-a lua bundler and minifier fully coded in lua this packer automatically translate require calls to include the files the require calls cannot be something like require("something.dependacy") instead it has to be require("something/dependacy")
+this packer automatically translate require calls to include the files the require calls cannot be something like require("something.dependacy") instead it has to be require("something/dependacy")